kubeedge/examples/bluetooth-CC2650-demo/README.md

 Users can make use of KubeEdge platform to connect and control their bluetooth devices, provided, the user is aware of the of the data sheet information for their device.
 Kubernetes Custom Resource Definition (CRD) and KubeEdge bluetooth mapper is being used to support this feature, using which users can control their device from the cloud.
-Texas Instruments CC2650 SensorTag device is being shown here as an example.
+Texas Instruments [CC2650 SensorTag device](http://processors.wiki.ti.com/index.php/CC2650_SensorTag_User%27s_Guide) is being shown here as an example.

 ## Description

 KubeEdge support for bluetooth protocol has been demonstrated here by making use of Texas Instruments CC2650 SensorTag device.
-This section contains instructions on how to make use of bluetooth mapper of kubeedge to control CC2650 SensorTag device.
+This section contains instructions on how to make use of bluetooth mapper of KubeEdge to control CC2650 SensorTag device.

   We will only be focusing on the following features of CC2650 :-